EDU LAWSUIT ALERT: Levi & Korsinsky Notifies New Oriental Education & Technology Group Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK , March 17, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in New Oriental Education & Technology Group Inc. ("New Oriental" or the "Company") (NYSE: EDU) of a class action securities lawsuit.
+NEW YORK, March 24, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in New Oriental Education & Technology Group Inc. ("New Oriental" or the "Company") (NYSE: EDU) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of New Oriental investors who were adversely affected by alleged securities fraud between April 24, 2018 and July 22, 2021.
 Follow the link below to get more information and be contacted by a member of our team: